-- Cardiorespiratory – Supports, rehabilitates, and helps people living with (or at risk) of diseases that affect the lungs and the heart like asthma and coronary artery disease.
+- Cardiorespiratory – Supports, rehabilitates and helps people living with (or at risk) of diseases that affect the lungs and the heart like asthma and coronary artery disease.
 Physiotherapists can also help patients prepare for (or recover from) surgery.
 They also prescribe interventions and exercises that will help improve the patient’s quality of life.

 - Musculoskeletal – Treats clients with musculoskeletal conditions like back and neck pain.
-Physiotherapy intervention include preventing injury and strain, addressing underlying problems, and teaching exercises (and other interventions) that will help promote and enhance mobility.
+Physiotherapy intervention includes preventing injury and strain, addressing underlying problems, and teaching exercises (and other interventions) that will help promote and enhance mobility.

 - Cancer, Lymphoedema, and Palliative care – Physiotherapy addresses a range of patient needs including treatment, management, and prevention of pain, joint and muscle stiffness, fatigue, and deconditioning.

-- Neurology – Improves quality of life and promotes movement in patients who have had spinal cord or severe brain damage (secondary to trauma) and those who suffer from neurological disorders like multiple sclerosis, stroke, and Parkinson’s disease.
+- Neurology – Improves the quality of life and promotes movement in patients who have had spinal cord or severe brain damage (secondary to trauma) and those who suffer from neurological disorders like multiple sclerosis, stroke, and Parkinson’s disease.

 - Continence and Women’s health – Prevents and manages pelvic floor dysfunction and incontinence in women, men, and children.
 Physiotherapy is also used in other areas like pregnancy, birth, post-partum care, prolapse, bedwetting, loss of bowel or bladder control, and those who are living with (or recovering from) prostate cancer.